Under the Building and Construction Industry Security of Payment Act 1999 No. 46:

 A progress payment to be made to a subcontractor under a construction contract becomes due and payable on:

 The maximum period for a subcontractor to get paid is 30 business days once a payment claim has been made.
-However, head contractors are required to pay earlier than the 30 business days when the contract specified a date.
+However, head contractors are required to pay earlier than the 30 business days when stated in the contract.

 If your contractor refuses to pay you as subcontractor in your building project, you can do the following: